 3. Cleaning Can Damage Emeralds

-If you are selling emeralds online, you need to clean them to take gorgeous photographs that show their beauty and value.
+If you are selling emeralds online, you need to clean them before taking photographs that show off their beauty and value.
 But you need to take care that you don’t damage them when you are cleaning them.
-The inclusions in emeralds mean they have to be handled with care: those inclusions usually contain resin that may be removed with harsh cleaning, leaving the inclusions more visible.
+The inclusions in emeralds mean they have to be handled with care: those inclusions usually contain a resin that may be removed with harsh cleaning, leaving the inclusions more visible.
 Never clean emeralds in ultrasonic cleaners.
-Wipe your emeralds clean with a soft cloth.
-Use a soft brush to remove dust behind the gem.
-If needed soak briefly in lukewarm water to loosen grime.
+Instead, wipe your emeralds clean with a soft cloth and use a soft brush to remove any dust behind the gem.
+If needed, soak your piece briefly in lukewarm water to loosen grime.

-If you have a beautiful large green gem without visible inclusions and your name isn’t Rockefeller, you may have a synthetic emerald.
-Synthetic emeralds have been popular for 70 years in jewelry often set in gold with diamonds.
+If you have a beautiful large green gem without visible inclusions, you may have a synthetic emerald.
+Synthetic emeralds have been popular for 70 years in jewelry, often set in gold with diamonds.
 Even if you have vintage jewelry, you may have pieces set with synthetic emeralds.
-Today, retailers like Zales, Kays, and Macys sell many more synthetic emeralds than natural ones.
+Today, retailers like Zales, Kays, and Macy's sell many more synthetic emeralds than natural ones.
 If your emeralds are grown in a laboratory rather than mined in the earth, they will sell for much less.

 5. Emeralds Never Go Out of Style